-Expanded Prerequisites: To do well in BIMM 120 you should have a strong background in general biology and organic chemistry.
+Expanded Prerequisites: To do well in BIMM 120, students should have a strong background in general biology and organic chemistry.
 Two quarters/semesters of organic chemistry are important prerequisites.
-Students should know basic cell biology, molecular biology, and genetics.
-It is assumed that students know the basic structures and properties of major types of molecules found in cells.
-Students may need to study and review information on general and organic chemistry, and in parts of Chapters 4 and 5, which will not be specifically covered in class and which students should already know from their prerequisites.
+Students should know sophomore-level cell biology, molecular biology, genetics, and evolution.
+It is assumed that students know the basic structures and properties of the major types of molecules found in cells.
+Students may need to study and review information on organic chemistry and biochemistry in Appendix 1 - Biological Molecules, which will not be specifically covered in class because students should already know this information from their prerequisites.
 Students are individually responsible for any remedial learning required to understand the material presented in this course.